Scaling to multiple servers

 • Run the DIS and (optional) Local Table Data Service (LTDS) processes.

-• Run administrative Deephaven processes, such as the Deephaven controller, the authentication server, and the ACL write server
+• Run administrative Deephaven processes, such as the Deephaven controller, the authentication server, and the ACL write server.

 The Deephaven Installation guide illustrates the provisioning of a server with a network interface and the loopback interface (network layer), local disk storage (storage layer), and the Deephaven software (application layer) to create a single server Deephaven deployment.
-The guide then used this single server to perform basic operations by connecting to Deephaven from a remote client.
+The guide uses this single server to perform basic operations by connecting to Deephaven from a remote client.

 With that in mind, this single-server installation looks like the following: